 One of the key recruitment initiatives is the annual Family Medicine Resident Weekend where we positively engage young physicians in training and promote the community as a welcoming, attractive leading edge centre of excellence with promising practice opportunities.
 The weekend also provides business connections for the physicians’ partners to learn more about employment opportunities in their respective fields.
 Over the past seventeen years this event has been instrumental in residents’ decisions to establish their family practices in the area.

-Since 1998, 190 family physicians have been recruited and the number of people without a family physician has been cut in half.
+Since 1998, over 200 family physicians have been recruited and the number of people without a family physician has been cut in half.